Urusei Yatsura (1981 TV series): Season 4 (1985–86)

-Specials
+Production

+Animation production services were done by Pierrot for seasons 1 and 2 (episodes 1-106) before moving to Studio Deen for seasons 3 and 4 (episodes 107-194).

 Broadcast and release

-Urusei Yatsura aired on Fuji Television from October 14, 1981 to March 19, 1986.
+Urusei Yatsura aired on Fuji Television and other FNS stations from October 14, 1981, to March 19, 1986.
 With the exceptions of episodes 10 and 11, the first 21 episodes were composed of two 11-minute segments.
-The first 106 episodes were directed by Mamoru Oshii and the remainder by Kazuo Yamazaki.
+Mamoru Oshii served as head director for the first 106 episodes, while the remainder is head directed by Kazuo Yamazaki.
 Episode 193.5 "Urusei Yatsura Immediate Farewell Special - Shine!!
 Planet Uru Award" is a repeat of episode 44 "After You've Gone" with a special introduction and best episode countdown before the episode.